Health Planning App

 User Problem #1

-Before: participants recall to fill out goals was delayed since it was not in the Profile
+Before: Users had trouble finding where to fill out goals since it wasn't in the Profile section.

 User Problem #2

-After: there's a page where users confirm targets once personal information, activity levels and goals are filled out
+After: I added a confirmation page where users review their targets after completing personal information, activity levels, and goals.

 User Problem #3

-Before: the button to create a meal plan was not clear or obvious
+Before: Users did not find the button to create a meal plan clear or obvious.

 User Problem #4

-Before: the button to confirm or change a meal was not obvious
+Before: Users did not find the button to confirm or change a meal obvious.

-After: users now have a page to select an alternate meal and confirm their choice
+After: I added a page where users can select alternate meals and confirm their choices.

 User Problem #5